wildlyclassyprince/data-playground/py-mongo/README.md

 # Py-Mongo

-Working with MongoDB in Python.

-An introduction, tutorial and collection of scripts.
+An introduction, tutorial and collection of scripts for working with Py-Mongo.